The golden tips no one tells you

 - You’re going to deal with a lot of rejection.

-- Customer will take your recommendations and go direct to a bank.
+- Customers will take your recommendations and go direct to a bank.

 - Banks will decline your loan for no good reason.